chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

    }
 ```

-- **Notes**: if `delete_entire_project` is `false`, only the subset of datasets specified need be deleted.
-Other project information and datasets should be left as-is.
+- **Notes**: if `delete_entire_collection` is `false`, only the subset of datasets specified need be deleted.
+Other collection information and datasets should be left as-is.

 ### Other Services

 Besides the data processing pipeline, there are a number of other services that will need to be implemented:

 - Pipeline monitoring [NOT PART OF MVP]
-- This service should allow the UI to display what stage of processing the project has undergone.
+- This service should allow the UI to display what stage of processing the collection has undergone.
 - Authentication service [Milestone 2]
 - Trent to design
 - Corpora will also maintain a cellxgene URL “directory.”
-Corpora backend will be responsible for generating unique URLs that map to a deployment of cellxgene for a dataset and also maintain aliases that will be available for user consumption based on the visibility of the project (i.e. private, shared, or public).
+Corpora backend will be responsible for generating unique URLs that map to a deployment of cellxgene for a dataset and also maintain aliases that will be available for user consumption based on the visibility of the collection (i.e. private, shared, or public).

 ![alt_text](imgs/high_level_aws_architecture.png)